m3dwards/longmynd.org/content/sites/wrekin-se.md

   what3words: ///objective.papers.noises
   physicalMaps: 1:50000 136 or Explorer 215
 sensitivities:
+  - sensitivity: This is a LMSC members only site.
   - sensitivity: >-
       This site is very popular with the public.
 Be especially careful not to put anyone at